| +Home | Museum | Wanted | Specs | Previous | Next |

 The 1203 uses a single Rockwell-made

-LSI (A4540) to provide the calculating intelligence of the machine.
-This is
+Large-Scale Integration IC (A4540) to provide the calculating intelligence of

-The 1203's Panaplex Display in Opreation The 1203 is a pretty standard
+The 1203's Panaplex Display in Operation The 1203 is a pretty standard

 The display is a Burroughs Panaplex II display, with 16 elements.

-The display is driven a combination of discrete transistor drivers for
+The display is driven by a combination of discrete transistor drivers for

 the segment lines (9 lines, 7 for the seven segments of each digit, one

-UHP 491 high voltage driver chips for digit drivers.
+UHP 491 high voltage driver ICs for digit drivers.

 digit, is used to indicate a number of status conditions.
 The upper